SneakyWhoami/barcoder/README.md

 * voila, depending on your phone's setup, you now have the text info on your phone ready to paste where you want

 To make:
-* `sudo apt-get install build-essentials qt5-default`
+* `sudo apt-get install build-essentials qt5-default libdmtx-dev libqrencode-dev`

 Then:
 * `cd barcoder && qmake && make` .. manually move barcoder into your path or a known location